gXLg/documantic-hackaton/README.md

 An old puzzle game about decoding a color combination.

 ## Rubik's Cube
-A real rubik's cube sent as a message, to rurn around, scramble and solve.
+A real rubik's cube sent as a message to rurn around, scramble and solve.